ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I learned about Boolean Values the else if clause in the 'JavaScript Basics' Course on Treehouse.
 I also created a random number guessing game.

+### Day 16: 04 September 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I learned about using comments in JavaScript and about the and operator (&&) in the 'JavaScript Basics' Course on Treehouse.
+I also did several practice activities to go over what I've learned so far and improved the random number guess game.